Rookout/docs/docs/getting-started.md

 ## What is Rookout

 Rookout real-time instrumentation means you don’t need to restart, redeploy or write code to see inside your app.
+It also means you can debug your staging or production environments just easily as debugging on your local machine.

 Our solution supports Python, JVM, and NodeJS on AWS, Azure and Google Cloud or on your bare metal.
 We provide end-to-end security, coupled with a small footprint and a negligible performance impact.